damouse/asyncio-gauntlet/README.md

 ### Task 2: Timestamps

-Add a timestamp feature so each client can see how long its been since *that user* connected.
-Use `round(time.time())`, which returns Unix time in seconds, as a source of time.
-The `round()` call just gets rid of the decimal values.
-Don't forget to `import time`.
+Add timestamps on messages from other users that show the number of seconds that have elapsed since *that user* connected.

 For example, when one client connects, then three seconds later sends a message `pizza later?`, waits 3 seconds, then `or maybe pasta` the other client should see: